a-dot-p/Text-Town-Square/README.md

 # Setup

 ## 1) Add YAGPDB
 If your server doesn't have it, add [YAGPDB](yagpdb.xyz).
 Go to [its control panel](https://yagpdb.xyz/manage) and go to Custom Commands.
-Make sure it has the appropriate permissions to add roles, create threads (including private), delete threads, send messages, etc.
+Make sure it has the appropriate permissions to add roles, create threads (including private), delete threads, send messages, pin messages, etc.

 ## 2) Add commands
 You will need `4` command slots open to run Text Town Square (the max is 50 for free users).
 Add the 4 commands either through the links below: